Magnesium And ED: Everything You Need To Know

 Magnesium is also responsible for the absorption of Vitamin D in the body.
 Without magnesium, Vitamin D cannot be absorbed in the body.
 This may lead to sexual dysfunction as a result.
 If you start supplementing your diet with Vitamin D but do not have adequate magnesium along with it, existing magnesium stored in your body would deplete, causing magnesium deficiency.

 Symptoms of magnesium deficiency include high blood pressure and heart palpitations.
 Magnesium is also responsible for regulating the blood sugar levels in the body.
 Irregular blood sugar levels and irregular blood pressure are known to increase the risk of erectile dysfunction for an individual.
-Hence, lack of magnesium can lead to impotence and other health conditions, if not checked.
+Hence, a lack of magnesium can lead to impotence and other health conditions, if not checked.

-Magnesium is a near complete solution for men to increase their overall sexual health.
+Magnesium is a near-complete solution for men to increase their overall sexual health.
 It has a relaxing effect on blood vessels, which helps increase blood flow to the affected area.
 Hence, it is only beneficial for you to consume magnesium to improve the symptoms of ED.

 Magnesium is also known to improve the anabolic activities in the body which results in the body synthesizing more of the male sex hormone, testosterone.
 Testosterone, as we all know, is crucial for hair growth, muscle recovery, muscle growth, immunity, and most importantly, your sex drive.
 High testosterone levels boost libido, provide better erections, and also improve confidence among males.